 On August 4, 2023, we received 8,927 individual demands for JAMS arbitration in California, all of which allege that we violated the VPPA by transmitting personally identifying information via the Meta pixel, purportedly connected to posts on the BuzzFeed website.
 Each claimant was seeking to recover damages in the amount of \$2,500 (actual dollars) for each alleged violation of the VPPA.
-We provisionally settled these claims on January 29, 2024.
+We provisionally settled these claims on January 29, 2024 as part of an agreed class action settlement in the matter titled Peters v.
+BuzzFeed, Inc., pending in the Circuit Court of the 17th Judicial Circuit in Broward County, Florida.

 On August 15, 2023, we received (1) 5,247 individual demands for JAMS arbitration in California, all of which allege that we violated the VPPA by transmitting personally identifying information via the use of various pixels purportedly in connection with the HuffPost.com website; and (2) 12,176 individual demands for JAMS arbitration in California, all of which allege that we violated the VPPA by transmitting personal identifying information via the use of various pixels purportedly in connection with the BuzzFeed.com website.
 Each claimant was seeking to recover damages in the amount of \$2,500 (actual dollars) for each alleged violation of the VPPA, as well as punitive damages, attorneys' fees and costs, and equitable relief.
-We provisionally settled these claims on January 16, 2024.
+The Company settled these claims on January 16, 2024 and the settlement has since been paid.

 On October 31, 2023, we received 590 individual demands for JAMS arbitration in California, all of which allege that we violated the VPPA by transmitting personally identifying information via the use of various pixels purportedly in connection with the BuzzFeed.com website.
 Each claimant was seeking to recover damages in the amount of \$2,500 (actual dollars) for each alleged violation of the VPPA.
-We provisionally settled these claims on January 29, 2024.
+We provisionally settled these claims on January 29, 2024 as part of an agreed class action settlement in the matter titled Peters v.
+BuzzFeed, Inc., pending in the Circuit Court of the 17th Judicial Circuit in Broward County, Florida.